All Episodes

 That's how easy it is.

-And Snerdley said to me, he got so frustrated, he says, When's the last time you have ever seen a Democrat go on a television show and admit they're gonna get skunked?
+And Snerdley said to me, he got so frustrated, he says, when's the last time you have ever seen a Democrat go on a television show and admit they're going to get skunked?

 We could even lose control.